Zenith1618/Loan-Eligibility-Prediction/README.md

 # Loan-Eligibility-Prediction

+##Problem Statement
-Problem Statement: To automate the Loan Eligibility Process in a real time scenario related to customer's detail provided while applying application for home loan forms.
+To automate the Loan Eligibility Process in a real time scenario related to customer's detail provided while applying application for home loan forms.